 Inventories are stated at the lower of cost and net realizable value.
-Cost of raw material is determined using the average cost method.
-Cost of semi-finished and finished goods are determined using the First in First out (FIFO) method.
+Cost of raw material, semi-finished and finished goods are determined using the First in First out (FIFO) method.
 Cost includes all expenses directly attributable to the manufacturing process as well as suitable portions of related production overheads, based on normal operating capacity.
 Net realizable value is the estimated selling price in the ordinary course of business less any applicable selling expenses.
 The Company attempts to utilize excess inventory in other products the Company manufactures or return the inventory to the supplier or customer.
 To the extent economic circumstances have changed, previous write-downs are reversed and recognized in the consolidated statement of operations in the period the change occurs.

-(j) Property, plant and equipment:
+(i) Property, plant and equipment: